Optimal Carbon Prices in an Unequal World: The Role of Regional Welfare Weights: Theory

 \subsection{Model setup}

 The model setup builds on \textcite{chichilnisky_who_1994} and \textcite{dennig_note_2017}.
-I intend to construct the simplest model possible to generate key insights and to provide theoretical underpinnings for important drivers of the simulation results in Section \ref{sec:Simulations}.
+I intend to construct the simplest model possible to generate key insights and to provide theoretical underpinnings for the main drivers of the simulation results in Section \ref{sec:Simulations}.

-There are two regions $i \in \{N,S\}$ and a single period (a two-period model will be considered in Section \ref{sssec: Extension: Dynamic model}).
-Let $\mathcal{I} = \{N,S\}$ denote the set of regions; for intuition, consider the regions as the Global North ($N$) and Global South ($S$).
-The population of each region $i$ is exogenous and denoted by $L_{i}$.
+There are two regions, indexed by $i \in \mathcal{I} = \{N,S\}$, and a single period; for intuition, interpret $N$ and $S$ as the Global North and Global South, respectively.
+Section \ref{sssec: Extension: Dynamic model} considers a two-period extension, and the appendix generalizes main results to $n$ regions.
+The population of each region is exogenous and denoted by $L_{i}$.
 Uppercase letters are used for aggregate variables at the region level, while lowercase letters are used for per capita variables and, in some cases, per endowment variables.

 Abatement costs, $C_{i}(A_{i})$, are a function of the abatement $A_{i} \geq 0$ in region $i$.
 The abatement cost function differs by region and is assumed to be smooth, strictly increasing, $\frac{dC_{i}}{dA_{i}} > 0$, and strictly convex, $\frac{d^2C_{i}}{dA_{i}^2} > 0$.
 Moreover, to keep the exposition simple, I assume that $\frac{d^2C_{i}}{dA_{i}^2}$ is constant but region-specific; that is, $\frac{d^3C_{i}}{dA_{i}^3} = 0$ for all $A_i$. \todo[inline]{Confirm that it's true that some of the main results do not require the assumption of constant second derivatives of the abatement cost functions} This is the case for the commonly assumed quadratic abatement cost function.
 The aggregate global abatement is given by $A \equiv \sum_i A_{i}$.
 Region-specific climate damages, $D_{i}(A)$, are a function of the global abatement.
 The damage function is assumed to be smooth, strictly decreasing, $\frac{dD_{i}}{dA} < 0$, and strictly convex in abatement, $\frac{d^2D_{i}}{dA^2} > 0$, reflecting the idea of convex damages as a function of emissions.
 Regional consumption, $X_{i}$, is given by the exogenous endowment, $W_{i}$, net of abatement costs and climate damages: $X_{i} = W_{i} - C_{i}(A_{i}) - D_{i}(A)$.
 There is a representative agent in each region, who derives utility, $u(x_i)$, from per capita consumption, $x_i = X_i/L_i$.
 The utility function is assumed to be identical for all individuals, strictly increasing, strictly concave, and smooth.
 Thus, $\frac{du}{dx_i}>0$ and $\frac{d^2u}{dx_i^2}<0$.